top of page

 Interurban-Rapid Transit Bond Campaign Committee, 1917

-The Loop was developed at a time between outdated transportation technology, canals, and modern infrastructure, interstate highways.
+The Loop was developed as a response to outdated transportation technologies, canals, and more modern infrastructure, interstate highways.
 While canals once divided neighborhoods, highways would eventually amplify this division and destruction.
-The Loop meanwhile would connect and move people underneath and into these neighborhoods.
+The Loop meanwhile proposed connect and movement of people underneath and into these neighborhoods.
 Despite its potential to bridge communities and revamp urban movement, The Loop was ultimately outpaced by the rise of automobile culture and expressways.

 The problems the city faces today mirror that of the original inspiration for The Loop but are different in important ways.
-Instead of inaccessible greenfields - exurban neighborhoods have stagnated, while the urban core is seeing slow but sure revitalization in new residential developments, businesses, and entertainment options.
+Instead of inaccessible greenfields, exurban neighborhoods have stagnated while the urban core is seeing slow but sure revitalization in new residential developments, businesses, and entertainment options.
 Instead of horses, wagons, and streetcars clashing with pedestrians, we see cars and parking lots occupy valuable surface lots and make our pedestrian and bicycle infrastructure more and more dangerous.
-Housing costs are rising and have priced out many young families, students, and would-be Cincinnatians without college degrees.
+Housing costs are rising and have priced out many young families, students, and would-be Cincinnatians.
 Highways became the answer to alleviate congestion in the 1940s and 50s, but with them came new problems and concerns.
 Instead of canals dividing neighborhoods from one another, expressways outright destroyed many neighborhoods and continue to divide and occupy potential communal spaces.
 Congestion remains an issue, namely that of traffic on said interstates and across the Ohio River on our bridges and connecting expressways.

-The Loop, or rapid transit options in general, represents a fork in the road for a city’s development, the physical representation of an investment in people and intentional growth over sprawl and convenience.
-Investing in more capacity on expressways by eliminating public spaces or development opportunities has been a common fallback to answering congestion and growth.
-This method of growth prioritizes movement of people out of and around cities rather than keeping in mind those in the city center, our hubs of culture, community, economic growth, and our future.
+The Loop, or rapid transit options in general, represents a fork in the road for a city’s development, the physical representation of an investment in people and intentional growth over sprawl and shortcuts.
+Investing in more capacity on expressways by eliminating public spaces or development opportunities has been a common response to congestion and growth.
+This method of growth prioritizes movement of people out of and around cities rather than those in the city center, our hubs of culture, community, economic growth, and our future.

 Every decade or so, it seems that the city remembers the hope and dream of The Loop and a new study revives the idea, whether it be for true rapid transit, a scaled down underground streetcar variation or even for more superfluous purposes (underground wine tunnels, movie sets, shopping malls, etc.).
 The most ambitious periods of interest in rapid transit remain a century apart, with the original rapid transit plans at the turn of the 20th century and the 2002 Metro Moves proposal at the turn of the 21st.
 The city has once again asked for proposals and ideas for what may become of the long abandoned tunnels.
 When presented with new challenges, perhaps The Loop can inspire new solutions where we look forward to more foot traffic in our great city rather than sitting in traffic.